 NOTE—The Frame Control field of the CTS frames sent in response to an MU-RTS Trigger frame are set to the same value (see Figure 9-19 and 9.2.4.1.8 (More Data subfield)).(#11077)

 Figure 27-3 (An example of an MU-RTS Trigger frame soliciting CTS frame responses on the primary 40 MHz channel) shows an example of the exchange of MU-RTS and simultaneous CTS frame responses on the primary 40 MHz channel.
 In this example, MU-RTS Trigger frame is transmitted in a 40 MHz non-HT duplicate PPDU on the primary 40 MHz channel.
-Further, the MU-RTS Trigger frame requests STA1 to transmit a CTS frame response in a non-HT PPDU on the primary 20 MHz channel and STA2 to transmit a CTS frame response in a 40 MHz non-HT duplicate PPDU on the primary 40 MHz channel.
+Further, the MU-RTS Trigger frame requests non-AP(#16562) STA1 to transmit a CTS frame response in a non-HT PPDU on the primary 20 MHz channel and non-AP(#16562) STA2 to transmit a CTS frame response in a 40 MHz non-HT duplicate PPDU on the primary 40 MHz channel.